Overview and Specifications of WheelTop's Affordable Electronic Groupset "EDS"

 Let’s first look at the differences in specifications for each of them.

-The braking system is hydraulic only, and the shifting is mechanical only.
-The rear derailleur offers a top smallest cog of 11T, similar to the traditional 11-speed setup, but the largest low cog goes up to 50T, providing a large MTB-like sprocket option.
+The braking system is exclusively hydraulic, and shifting is mechanical only.
+The rear derailleur accommodates a minimum top cog of 11T, just like conventional 11-speed systems, but the maximum low cog is a massive 50T, allowing for an MTB-style large sprocket.

 Grade | Brakes | Shifting Type | Front Shifting | Rear Speed Count | Top Smallest | Low Largest | Di2 |